-Getting portion size right is really important for a healthy diet and weight management.
+Getting your food portion size right is really important for a healthy diet and weight management.

 But, what is a healthy portion of food?